bruno-chavez/restedancestor/README.md

 #### GET:

-Responds with a all the quotes available in the API.
+Responds with all the quotes available in the API.

 ```
 HTTP/1.1 200 OK